flutter-news-app-full-source-code/kv-storage-service/README.md

 *   `StorageTypeMismatchException`: Thrown by `read*` methods if the stored data type doesn't match the expected type.

 Implementations should handle these exceptions appropriately (e.g., using `try-catch` blocks).

+## 🔑 Licensing

+This package is source-available and licensed under the [PolyForm Free Trial 1.0.0](LICENSE).
+Please review the terms before use.

+For commercial licensing options that grant the right to build and distribute unlimited applications, please visit the main [**Flutter News App - Full Source Code Toolkit**](https://github.com/flutter-news-app-full-source-code) organization.